slkiser/opencode-quota/README.md

 2. Confirm the expected provider appears in the detected provider list.
 3. If token reports are empty, make sure OpenCode has already created `opencode.db`.
 4. If Copilot managed billing is expected, confirm `copilot-quota-token.json` is present and valid.
-5. If Google or Qwen support is expected, confirm the companion auth plugin is installed.
-If Alibaba Coding Plan support is expected, confirm OpenCode `alibaba` or `alibaba-coding-plan` auth is configured; `tier` may be `lite` or `pro`, and if it is missing the plugin falls back to `experimental.quotaToast.alibabaCodingPlanTier`.
+5. If provider setup looks wrong, check [Provider Setup At A Glance](#provider-setup-at-a-glance) and [Provider-Specific Notes](#provider-specific-notes).
+For Google Antigravity or Qwen Code, confirm the companion auth plugin is installed.
+For Alibaba Coding Plan, confirm OpenCode `alibaba` or `alibaba-coding-plan` auth is configured; `tier` may be `lite` or `pro`, and if it is missing the plugin falls back to `experimental.quotaToast.alibabaCodingPlanTier`.

 If `opencode.db` is missing, start OpenCode once and let its local migration complete.